hans-mayer/blog/README.md

 # Blog

 This is the repository of my weblog.
-You can find this at
+You can find this web page at

 > <http://blog.mayer.tv/>